The information on this page is specific to Superior Court.

 Or you can sign and scan the document.
 See GR 30 Electronic Filing Rule.

-PLEASE WRITE OR TYPE THE TOTAL NUMBER OF PAGES PER PLEADING IN UPPER LEFT CORNER OF DOCUMENT.
+**PLEASE WRITE OR TYPE THE TOTAL NUMBER OF PAGES PER PLEADING IN UPPER LEFT CORNER OF DOCUMENT TO CONFIRM WE RECEIVED ALL PAGES OF YOUR FILING.**

 A confirmation e-mail will be sent to the filing party along with a conformed copy of the document.
-If you need to change your primary e-mail address please email firstname.lastname@example.org and submit an updated registration form.
+If you need to change an e-mail address please send and updated registration form to firstname.lastname@example.org.
+NOTE: If you do not receive a confirmation email, please call (564-397-2298) before resubmitting any documents.

-The following documents shall not be e-filed and must be filed in paper form:
+The following documents cannot be E-Filed and must be filed in paper form:

 - Exparte orders to be signed by exparte judge